PS1 games you may have missed: Non-RPG edition

 My question – Wouldn’t a better name be Trotbots?

 I still don’t completely understand why, but I loved this game.
-It has a cliched anime look with cliched anime-type characters named after spices (the main character is Vanilla Bean), standard music (with a few exceptions) and clunky gameplay. → Take your stinking paws off me, you damned dirty article.
+It has a cliched anime look with cliched anime-type characters named after spices (the main character is Vanilla Bean), standard music (with a few exceptions) and clunky gameplay.
+Though the voice acting was really good for English voiceovers (even in songs, though the lyrics are lacking), that usually isn’t a great motivator on its own.
+So what was so compelling about the game?

 The wonderful centigame: Blizzard custom maps